link1-n/SearchPlay/README.md

-# streamsearch
+# SearchPlay
-Searches the streaming websites for a particular title.
+Searches the streaming websites for a particular title and torrents if want to download.